 Marine Planning Partnership for the Pacific North Coast (MaPP)

-Building on the success of the coastal land planning processes, the Province of BC and First Nations from the Central Coast, North Coast, Haida Gwaii and North Vancouver Island have entered into a government to government agreement to create strategic marine use plans for the Pacific North Coast.
+Building on the success of the coastal land planning processes, the Province of BC and First Nations from the Central Coast, North Coast, Haida Gwaii and North Vancouver Island have entered into a government-to-government agreement to create strategic marine use plans for the Pacific North Coast.
 The plans will utilize the best traditional knowledge, available science, and robust stakeholder and public engagement to create healthy marine environments and local economies for BC coastal communities.
-The planning process started November 2011 and is scheduled for a June 2014 completion.
+The

 Marine Protected Area (MPA) Network

-The Coastal Guardian Watchmen Network strengthens Nation-level Guardian Watchmen programs by improving strategic and operational planning, coordinating a regional monitoring strategy and producing outreach materials.
+The Coastal Guardian Watchmen strengthen Nation-level Guardian Watchmen programs by improving strategic and operational planning, coordinating a regional monitoring strategy and producing outreach materials.
 CCIRA works with the Network to ensure Guardian Watchmen activities such as the regional monitoring strategy support marine planning implementation initiatives.

 Coastal First Nations – Great Bear Initiative

 Coastal First Nations is an alliance of First Nations on British Columbia’s North and Central Coast and Haida Gwaii.
 The Coastal First Nations include Wuikinuxv Nation, Heiltsuk, Kitasoo/Xai’Xais, Nuxalk Nation, Gitga’at, Gitxaala, Metlakatla, Old Massett, Skidegate, and Council of the Haida Nation.
 Coastal First Nations strives to develop a conservation-based economy on BC’s North and Central Coast and Haida Gwaii recognizing the inextricable link between economic and ecological sustainability.